angusm/code-test-sep-2017/notes.md

 and often I'll need to settle for something I know will work in the interim.
 In these cases I try to abstract away pieces I'm less confident in to a separate function so it can be more easily refactored or re-written later.
+### Cleanup
+I try to treat the first working version as a first draft of an essay.
+Taking a second pass through new code to document and clean things up for future devs (including myself) is something I try to do whenever the schedule/budget allows for it.
+I usually wind up thankful I did.
 ### Misc Practices
 Making note of other best practices as I run across them
 - Leverage FastDOM for effects and interactions